edcrewe/django-csvimport/README.rst

 --------

 django-csvimport is a generic importer tool to allow the upload of CSV files for populating data.
-The egg installs an admin csvimport model that has a file upload field.
+The wheel installs an admin csvimport model that has a file upload field.
 Add a new csvimport and upload a comma separated values file or MS Excel file.

 The upload triggers the import mechanism which matches the header line of the files